Azizabdultushar/Power-Integrity-Analysis-of-SOC-Design-RTL-generation-to-static-IRDrop-ana.-/Documentation.md

 ./build-setup.sh --library --skip-validate
 ```

+Each of these simulators has its strengths and is suited for specific stages and aspects of the VLSI design and verification process:

+#Spike: Ideal for early-stage functional verification and software development on RISC-V processors due to its high speed and simplicity.
+#Verilator: Best for high-performance cycle-accurate simulation of digital designs, particularly where an open-source solution is preferred.
+#VCS: A comprehensive, high-performance commercial tool for detailed cycle-accurate simulation, verification, and debugging of large and complex VLSI designs.
+#Irun: A versatile tool supporting both digital and mixed-signal simulations, offering extensive debugging and verification features, integrated within Cadence’s suite of EDA tools.

 ## Export top module SoC

 ## Behavioral RTL analysis
 ## Partioning RTL/Top module
 ## Synthesis of partitioned/block/IP